data.table internalsR/spread2.R

 objects by their pixel location, increasing.

-should not be altered
+NOTE: the data.table or RasterLayer should not be altered

-when passed back into spread2
+when passed back into spread2.

 then individual events can overlap with one another, i.e., allow

 overlap between events.
-If 2
+If 2 (or NA), then each pixel

 is essentially independent, allowing overlap between and within